PolymerLabs/arcs/docs/IDE-Setup.md

 #### Android SDK not installed

-Follow the prompts and then restart your IDE.
+Android Studio: Follow the prompts and then restart your IDE.
+IntelliJ: Follow the above instructions.

 #### `arcs/.aswb` or `arcs/.ijwb` already exists